Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     .Setup(p => p.GetPartitionIdsAsync(It.IsAny<CancellationToken>()))
     .ReturnsAsync(consumerPartitions);

-// The follow demonstrates how to use the mocked methods.
+// The following demonstrates how to use the mocked methods.
+This would be where application methods
+// can be called and tested.

 EventHubConsumerClient consumer = mockConsumer.Object;